Low-Calorie Crockpot Chicken and Vegetable Stew

 FAQ

-- How can I thicken the stew if it feels watery?
+- How can I thicken the stew without adding many calories?

 Serving Suggestions